 Thoracic spine mobility is crucial to overhead lifting and mobility and one of the most commonly limited areas in the fitness athletes that I work with.
 Here are my favorite drills to improve the mobility of the upper back.

-For a done-for-you thoracic mobility program, check out our Thoracic Mobility Overhaul.
-Four weeks to improve your upper back mobility!
+For a done-for-you thoracic mobility program, check out our Thoracic Mobility Overhaul program that has helped hundreds of athletes unlock their mobility!

 Foam Roller with Overpressure

 This variation allows for an intense stretch on the thoracic spine when you anchor the upper body down by grabbing a weight.
 Then dropping your hips down while keeping core engaged (to avoid extending the lumbar spine) will stretch out the upper back.

 As the shoulders go into flexion, the shoulder blades upwardly rotate, and the thoracic spine extends.
 Because these movements are coupled, we can use an upward push of a weight to drive thoracic spine extension.
 This drill does a great job of not only improving mobility but, more importantly, strength & control through that available motion.